XiaoTaoWang/Best-Labs-of-3D-Genome/README.rst

 weighted network with nodes as corresponding authors and edge weights as the number of times those authors co-wrote a paper.

-From this network, I selected the most influential 68 researchers and by investigating their lab website, I chose the most relevant 16 labs ...

-Here's the co-authored network of these 68 researchers:
+Here's the co-authored network of 68 most influential researchers:

 .. image:: ./networks/best-PI-network.png
         :align: center

-The name (abbr.) of each researcher is labeled on the lower right region of corresponding circle.
+The name (abbr.) of each researcher is labeled on the lower right of corresponding circle.
 According to the network, the most influential researcher in this area is Job Dekker, the initiator of chromosome conformation capture (3C).
 And it's interesting to see this network is highly modularized and locally centralized.